Bunnahabhain Distillery Warehouses viewed from the pier

 Distillery Production Tour

-An expertly guided tour of Bunnahabhain Distillery followed by a tasting of two (2) 20ml drams of Bunnahabhain whisky. £15 per person and 50 minutes duration.
-Children over 12 years of age may accompany their parents on this tour.
+An expertly guided tour of Bunnahabhain Distillery followed by a tasting of two (2) 25ml drams of Bunnahabhain whisky. £20 per person and 50 minutes duration.
+Children over 8 years of age may accompany their parents on this tour - children's tickets are £6.
 Advanced online bookings are highly recommended.
+Drivers drams are available.

 Warehouse 9 Tasting

 The Warehouse 9 tasting is one of Bunnahabain's most popular events.
-Enjoy an exclusive tasting of 3 x 15ml drams of cask strength whisky straight from the cask and 1 x 15ml dram of new make Bunnahabhain spirit while hidden away from the outside world in Bunnahabhain’s Warehouse 9 (originally one of the the malt floors). £40 per person, 60 minutes duration.
+Enjoy an exclusive tasting of 4 x 25ml drams of cask strength whisky straight from the cask while hidden away from the outside world in Bunnahabhain’s Warehouse 9 (originally one of the the malt floors). £50 per person, 90 minutes duration.
 Online advanced bookings are highly recommended.
 Persons must be aged 18 years or older to attend the Warehouse 9 Tasting.
+This is a tasting only experience - if you also wish to do a tour, you need book a production tour that starts BEFORE the warehouse 9 tasting, as they wont let you toddle around the production areas after consuming 4 cask strength drams.

 Visitor Centre Tastings